Bureau of Insular Affairs: Puerto Rico

 From 1898–1900 and again in 1909–1934, the bureau was responsible for the administration of Puerto Rico, called "Porto Rico" in official U.S. government documents until 1932.
 Puerto Rico, also an unincorporated territory of the United States, was administered under a civil government created by the Foraker Act of 1900, amended by the Jones–Shafroth Act of 1917.
 In 1934, the bureau's functions for Puerto Rico were transferred to the Division of Territories and Island Possessions (later the Office of Territories and still later the Office of Territorial Affairs) within the Department of the Interior.

 Cuba and neighbors

 The bureau's other responsibilities included oversight of Cuba, although those responsibilities were not clearly defined.
 From 1906–1909, it administered the sovereign Republic of Cuba during the Second Occupation of Cuba.
 In 1904–1905, it briefly had oversight of the Panama Canal.
 From 1905–1939, it administered the Dominican customs receivership.
 In 1920–1924, it administered the Haitian customs receivership.

 Philippines

 The bureau was responsible for civil aspects of the Philippine government from 1898–1935.
 The United States Military Government of the Philippine Islands was replaced by the Insular Government following the Spooner Amendment of 1901.

-Befitting its organization within the War Department, the chief of the bureau was always an army general.
-The longest-tenured chiefs were Brig.
-Gen. Clarence R. Edwards, who served from 1902–1912, and Maj.
-Gen. Frank McIntyre, who served from 1912–1929.
-Future Supreme Court Justice Felix Frankfurter served briefly as a law officer for the bureau beginning in 1911.